 Team Homemade Cranberry Sauce

 Growing up, I think I always avoided the cranberry sauce, mostly because of the way the consistency looked.
-Something about the wiggly jelly in a flavor that I can’t imagine many kids like, I was always turned off.
-Then adulthood came, I realized cranberries are absolutely delicious and bam!
-My realization of the amazingness of cranberry sauce arrived.
-The tart fresh jelly mixed with the rich foods that make up the rest of the Thanksgiving menu gives your entire plate so much life!
+Something about the wiggly jelly always turned me off.
+Then adulthood came, I realized cranberries are absolutely delicious, and bam!
+My love of cranberry sauce arrived.
+The tart fresh jelly mixed with the rich foods that make up the rest of the Thanksgiving menu gives your plate so much life!

 Tips for a Delicious Cranberry Sauce

 - Near the end of cooking the cranberry sauce, it will go from full cranberries to sauce in a matter of a few minutes.
-Once it gets to this point, stir often to ensure the last few whole cranberries pop along the sides of the saucepan and it doesn’t cook too quickly onto the bottom of the pan.
+Once it gets to this point, stir often to ensure the last few whole cranberries pop along the sides of the saucepan.
+Stirring often at the end will also help ensure the sauce doesn’t stick to the bottom of the pan.

-- A tip for your wardrobe: sometimes a rogue cranberry will pop and a bit of juice will be sent out of the pan.
-Be sure to wear an apron or dark colored shirt to save yourself from an a potentially annoying stain.
+- A tip for your wardrobe: sometimes a cranberry will pop and a bit of juice will fly out of the pan.
+Be sure to wear an apron or dark colored shirt to save yourself from an annoying stain.

-- The bourbon or Grand Marnier in this dish is completely optional – it’s delicious without!
-But adding either will level up the dish and make it more adult.
+- The bourbon or Grand Marnier in this dish is completely optional!
+Adding either will level up the dish and add another dimension of flavor.
 It’s the perfect addition for a Friendsgiving, but likely isn’t very kid-friendly.

-To make the simple cranberry sauce, add all of your ingredients to a medium-large saucepan and place over medium-high heat.
-Give it a good stir to start and then let it simmer, letting the sauce bubble up and the cranberries pop.
-Stirring every few minutes, let the mixture continue to bubble for 15 to 20 minutes until most of the cranberries have popped and the sauce becomes smoother and more jelly-like.
+To make the simple cranberry sauce, add all of the ingredients to a medium saucepan.
+Place the pan over medium-high heat.
+Stir the ingredients together so the orange juice melds into the sugars.
+Bring the juices to a simmer, letting the sauce bubble up and the cranberries pop.
+Stir the sauce every few minutes, for about 20 minutes, until most of the cranberries have popped.
+At this point, the sauce should be smoother and more jelly-like.
 Closer to 15 minutes will give you a thicker sauce, while closer to 20 minutes will give you a smoother consistency.
-Take the cranberry sauce off the heat and let cool in the pan for 15 minutes before transferring to a serving dish and topping with orange zest.
+Take the cranberry sauce off the heat and let the saucepan cool for 15 minutes.

 Simple Cranberry Sauce